-The final Risk Profile is then provided in a detailed research report submitted to the asset manager and a meeting is set up to discuss the results.
-Should these not be consistent with the views provided by the asset manager, more information is requested and the dialogue will continue until agreement is gained.
+The final risk profile is then provided in a detailed research report submitted to the asset manager and a meeting is set up to discuss the results.
+Should these not be consistent with the views provided by the asset manager, more information is requested, and the dialogue will continue until agreement is gained.
 If no agreement is reached then the FRP service does not proceed.

-6.5 Quarterly review process
+5.5 Quarterly Review Process

-Following the initial assessment, the investment solution is actively monitored each quarter using Dynamic Planner's latest CMAs and the most recent data provided by the asset manager.
+Following the initial Fund Risk Profile assessment, the investment solution is actively monitored each quarter using Dynamic Planner's latest CMA's and the most recent holdings data provided by the asset manager.
 In addition to the extra three months of asset allocation and performance information, the asset manager is also asked to provide information relating to any changes to the investment process which may have subsequently occurred.
 This data is then appended to the historic information originally received and the asset allocation and performance figures are reviewed.
-A report is then shared with the asset manager as part of the ongoing review service and a 'traffic light' filter system is deployed to flag any required actions.
+A report is then shared with the asset manager as part of the on-going review service and a 'traffic light' filter system is deployed to flag any required actions.

-训 A red status indicates that the solution's current Risk Profile is no longer appropriate and that it will be changed at next quarter's review unless appropriate action is taken by the asset management team. ill An amber status indicates that one or more of the measures considered may indicate the possibility of an alternative Risk Profile.
-This could be due to short-term tactical positioning within the solution or other market considerations, and does not imply that the long term Risk Profile should necessarily change. Щ A green status indicates that the solution is in line with the assigned Risk Profile and no action is needed.
+A red status indicates that the solution's current risk profile is no longer appropriate and that it will be changed at next quarters' review unless appropriate action is taken by the asset management team.

+An amber status indicates that one or more of the measures considered may indicate the possibility of an alternative risk profile.
+This could be due to short-term tactical positioning within the solution or other market considerations, and does not imply that the long term risk profile should necessarily change.

+A green status indicates that the solution is in line with the assigned risk profile and no action is needed.

-Our intention is to work closely with the asset manager to thoroughly consider the product's long-term strategic risk positioning, thereby avoiding unnecessary Risk Profile changes caused by temporary tactical factors or market events.
-As a part of this process it is also important to consider any changes in the management process or asset manager.
+Our intention is to work closely with the asset manager to thoroughly consider the product's long term strategic risk positioning, thereby avoiding unnecessary risk profile changes caused by temporary tactical factors or market events.
+As a part of this process, it is also important to consider any changes in the management process or asset manager.

-Important information:
+Important Information:

 The service offers our informed opinion of the most appropriate risk profile of the investment solution over the longer term.
-While the analysis is intended to be forward-looking, we do not guarantee that its actual Risk Profile will remain unchanged in future, although our service does include a quarterly review process.
-Please note that the resulting Dynamic Planner Risk Profile should not be viewed as an endorsement of the product or a buy 'rating'.
-Other factors need to be considered as a part of the advice process.
+Whilst the analysis is intended to be forward-looking, we do not guarantee that its actual risk profile will remain unchanged in future, although our service does include a quarterly review process.
+Please note that the resulting Dynamic Planner Risk Profile should not be viewed as an endorsement of the product, or a buy 'rating' and other factors need to be considered as a part of the advice process.

-7. Frequently Asked Questions
+6. Frequently Asked Questions

-1. What is the difference between Risk Profiled, Risk Target Managed and Risk Mapped funds?
+1. What is the difference between Risk Profiled, Risk Target Managed, Risk Managed Decumulation and Risk Mapped funds?

-In the wider market there are many approaches used for the assessment of a fund's volatility.
-However Dynamic Planner believes the following definitions are appropriate:
+In the wider market there are many approaches used for the assessment of a fund's volatility, however Dynamic Planner believes the following definitions are appropriate: